Shai2u/dash_maps_kdtree_example/README.md

 '''

 2. Return empty figures to avoid processing
-Even though I have a dedicated callback that determines which divs are displayed and which are hidden, I use another callback method to generate all the figures for every app scenario and view.
+Even though I have a dedicated callback that determines which divs are displayed and which are hidden, I used another callback method to generate all the figures for every app scenario and view.
 Why did I choose a single callback for all configurations instead of a separate callback for each one?
 While this approach might make the method appear longer and more complex, the key reason for reducing the number of callbacks is to minimize redundancy when the app configuration changes.
 When multiple callbacks run in parallel, controling the data flow becomes more difficult, potentially leading to inconsistencies and multiple versions of the data being processed simultaneously.
 To maintain a clear and structured flow, I prefer to minimize parallel execution—especially when dealing with a sequence of calculations that need to be piped together.
+To avoid unnecessary calculations caused by different app configurations, I return an empty set ({}) within the same callback method.
+Since I have a separate callback method managing which divs are visible, this approach provides an elegant solution—not only hiding unneeded graphs but also preventing their unnecessary processing.

 - Multiple Scenarios in the app.
     - Hiding and showing the right div - returning empty divs